dbwebb-se/mvc/example/symfony-write-application-code/README.md

 Extend a base class
 --------------------------

-To show how to work with inheritance where a class extends another one, we create a `GraphicalDice` that has an improved variant on how to output the dice in a more "graphic" and pleasant way.
+To show how to work with inheritance where a class extends another one, we create a `DiceGraphic` that has an improved variant on how to output the dice in a more "graphic" and pleasant way.

-Here is the class `GraphicalDice` that extends the `Dice`.
-It is stored in the same directory as `GraphicalDice.php`.
+Here is the class `DiceGraphic` that extends the `Dice`.
+It is stored in the same directory as `DiceGraphic.php`.

 ```php
 namespace App\Dice;